 The proposed biotag is attached to the whale, just like current data-logging tags, but it does more than just measuring data on noise, depth and position.
 With its integrated underwater speaker, the tag can actively communicate with the whale through sound.
 The biologging tag contains a hydrophone to pick up ocean sounds, an underwater speaker, a GPS receiver and can be charged wirelessly.
 It can inform the whale on positions of nearby ships and prompt the whale to avoid them in both the short and long term.
 By strategically placing nutrients, it can create new habitats outside shipping routes.

-Sound from the tags alerts the whales away from ships.
+Sound from the tags nudges the whales away from ships.

 Whales can now strategically transfer nutrients and create new habitats.

 Peccary Case study